AI-Assisted Legacy Migration: Lessons Learned

 The Conclusion

-Here's what no one selling AI tools wants to admit:
+Here's what nobody selling AI tools wants to admit:

 AI doesn't replace developers.
 It changes what we spend our time on.